-There are two primary objectives for project ICEYE are:
+There are two primary objectives for project ICEYE:

 The following secondary objective for project ICEYE is:

-Apart from the ion emitter itself, the module including housing, reservoir, heater and electrodes was required to be miniaturized.
-This is particularly challenging since high voltage of up to -10 kV / +10 kV is being used.
+Apart from the ion emitter itself, the module including housing, reservoir, heater and electrodes needs to be miniaturised.
+This is particularly challenging since a high voltage of up to -10 kV / +10 kV is being used.

-The PPU being able to generate high voltage for emitter and extractor, drive the heater and neutralizers, and measuring the reservoir contactless, has been developed from the scratch with COTS components only.
+The PPU being able to generate high voltage for emitter and extractor, drive the heater and neutralisers, and measuring the reservoir contactless, has been developed from scratch with COTS components only.

-Compared to existing ion sources, the large amount of propellant (up to 250 g) is challenging in terms of heating, surface tension and spilling.
+Compared to existing ion sources, the large amount of propellant (up to 250g) presents a challenge in terms of heating, surface tension and spilling.

 There are major components of the cluster which are essential for proper operation: